EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 The app mounts directories from the back-end into RStudio Server at `/safe_data`, `/safe_outputs` and `/scratch` .
 For more information on these directories, see [Sharing files between a back-end and a container](../containers.md#sharing-files-between-a-back-end-and-a-container).

-Your home directory is mounted within RStudio Server at the same location.
+Your home directory is mounted within RStudio Server at the same path as your home directory on the back-end.
 Any directories and files you create within your home directory within RStudio Server will be available in your home directory on the back-end, and vice-versa.

 You should create any R scripts and configuration files, or download any R packages into directories within your home directory so that they are available the next time you run the app.